robwdwd/Cacti-Cisco-CPU-Memory/README.md

 ## Notes

-- CPU and Memory graphs are seperate graphs and templates.
+- CPU and Memory graphs are separate graphs and templates.
 You can import both or just one as needed.
 - Memory graphs are based on CISCO-ENHANCED-MEMPOOL-MIB using 64bit counters (cempMemPoolHCFree and cempMemPoolHCUsed) for memory over 4GB.
 Newer cisco devices generally support this.
 For details: https://iphostmonitor.com/mib/CISCO-ENHANCED-MEMPOOL-MIB.html

 ## Installation

-- Copy scripts/ss_cisco_* to your cacti scripts directory <cacti_install>/scripts/
+- Copy scripts/ss_cisco_* to your cacti scripts directory <cacti_install_path>/scripts/
-- Copy resource/script_server/cisco* to cacti resource directory <cacti_install>/resource/script_server/
+- Copy resource/script_server/cisco* to cacti resource directory <cacti_install_path>/resource/script_server/
 - Import templates in the template directory using the Cacti Web UI.